| |

 Now, I have a friend who is also a food smoker who calls these cowboy beans!
 Whether they call these Cowboy beans or loaded baked beans, they are amazing is all I know or care about!

 Start up your smoker to get the smoke rolling!
-I set my Pit Boss Pro 1100 to a smoke setting of P4 for the smoke setting.
+I set my Pit Boss Pro 1100 to P4 for the smoke setting.
 This time around, I used Mesquite Pit Boss Pellets to smoke my beans.
 (Yes, Walmart is my go-to for pellets.
-I order enough for free shipping so they are delivered!)
+I ordered enough for free shipping, so they are delivered!)

 Money and time-saving tips from the old lady.
 If you order pellets online from Walmart and spend $35, they will drop them off at your door for free!!
 Their everyday price on pit boss pellets is amazing, plus the expert grill brand has a great price. (see them ->here)